Studies of different goblet cells and proteins involved in mucus protection of the intestinal epithelium

 The mucus is secreted by very specialized secretory cells called goblet cells due to their shape.
-Goblet cells develop from the crypt located stem cells through transcriptionally controlled events, and our single cell data of sorted goblet cells revile several distinct populations of goblet cells that produce mucus with different properties and are differently affected in colitis.
-We are continuing our studies to understand the functions of specific clusters of goblet cells in both mice and humans in the context of colitis.
-The mucus biosynthesis machinery is also very demanding for the cell and several molecules involved are goblet cell specific.
-Mucus secretion is also occurs trough different mechanisms.
+Goblet cells develop from the crypt located stem cells through transcriptionally controlled events, and our single cell data of sorted goblet cells revealed several distinct populations of goblet cells that produce mucus with different properties and are differently affected in colitis.
+We are continuing our studies to understand the functions of the specific clusters of goblet cells in both mice and humans and their involvement in colitis.
+We are also interested in mucus biosynthesis and secretion that involves several goblet cell specific proteins.
 We aim to get a better understanding of different goblet cells and their role in forming the protective mucus and defects associated with colitis.

-For more information visit the external website: The Sahlgrenska Academy Mucin Biology Group.
+For more information visit the external website: The Sahlgrenska Academy Mucin Biology Groups.